 Select a setup procedure

-Select whether you want to install the Fireware OS and create a new configuration, or if you want to only create a new configuration for your Firebox.
+Select whether you want to install Fireware and create a new configuration, or if you want to only create a new configuration for your Firebox.

 Configure the external interface